ari-dasci/OD-MetalDAM/README.md

 }
 ~~~

-(this will be updated as soon as the associated paper is published)
+A publication presenting the dataset will be added here soon.